 Block captains are your point persons for issues pertaining to your block and are your liaison to the Shaw Neighborhood Improvement Association.
 They’re there to help connect you to resources and to each other!
-Block captains are on the Board of Directors of the Shaw Neighborhood Improvement Association (SNIA) and vote at SNIA board meetings, occasionally get together to discuss neighborhood-wide issues, and frequently organize block parties and National Night Out events.
+Block captains are on the Board of Directors of the Shaw Neighborhood Improvement Association (SNIA) and vote at SNIA board meetings, occasionally get together to discuss neighborhood-wide issues, and frequently organize block parties and other events.

 If your block doesn’t currently have a captain, why not consider becoming block captain?
 If you are worried that you don’t have enough time, consider joining one of your neighbors to serve as co-captains.
 Contact the SNIA office for assistance or let us know if you are interested in becoming a block captain.